– 16th Oct 2022 –

 – between Muslims and Christians worldwide

-– in the campaign against terrorism.
+– in the world’s campaigns against terrorism and oppression.

 We thank you that they keep on coming and saying, “We do not want war,”